Jeff-Shim/InternetProgrammingProject3/README.md

 #### Topic: Local News written by general users.

-#### Site Title: EyeCast
+#### Site Title: (Project) EyeCast

 ## License

-EyeCast is an Open Source web application under the GNU General Public License.
+Project EyeCast is an Open Source web application under the GNU General Public License.

 This means everybody can download the source code and improve and modify it.
-The only thing we ask is that people submit their improvements and modifications back to us so that all WinMerge users may benefit.
+The only thing we ask is that people submit their improvements and modifications back to us so that all Project Eyecast users may benefit.

 ## GNU General Public License

-EyeCast is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Project EyeCast is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-EyeCast is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Project EyeCast is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.